The Classroom and Communication Skills Program

 Practical Strategies for Educating Young Children With Autism Spectrum and Other Developmental Disabilities in the Public School Setting

-Educators looking for effective ways to help young children who are non- or limited-verbal and not table-ready will find this the solution to their search.
-The CCSP considers a combination of factors for verbal language in the development of programs for individual children, including verbal language, cognition, auditory function, oral-motor skills, receptive language and expressive language.
-The model emphasizes the importance of creating a fluid transition between a child's natural environments, such as home and school, in order to increase the chances of generalizing skills.
-While not specific to a particular disability, the program is a very helpful resource for educators working with children on the spectrum who have language deficits.
+Educators seeking effective ways to teach young children who are non-verbal or limited-verbal will find this book the solution to their search for an effective program.
+The Classroom and Communication Skills Program: Practical Strategies for Educating Young Children With Autism Spectrum and Other Developmental Disabilities in the Public School Setting emphasizes the importance of creating a fluid transition between a child's natural environments, such as home and school, in order to increase generalization.
+The program is a very helpful resource for educators working with children on the spectrum who have language deficits as it addresses the combination of factors that support learning, including verbal language, cognition listening skills, motivation, oral-motor skills, receptive language, and expressive language.

 MEET THE AUTHORS